jango/WF/README.md

     -v, --version  show program's version number and exit

-## Sample
+## Example

-Below's what the script will produce if fed Dostoevsky's "Crime and Punishment".
+Below's what the script will produce if fed Dostoevsky's "Crime and Punishment", contained withing pg2554.txt file.

 ### Single words.